Monday, December 28, 2015

 The Plaza was briefly the center of a socially-scandalous incident in April 1897.
 Elliott F. Shepard was the son of deceased millionaire Elliott Fitch Shepard and Margaret Louisa Vanderbilt Shepard, the eldest daughter of William Henry Vanderbilt.

-Elliott and his new wife moved into the Plaza Hotel after the church wedding; but it would not be for long.
-On April 13 The Times reported “To avoid callers and escape the penalty of the notoriety that their secret marriage has caused, Mr. and Mrs. Elliott F. Shepard left the Plaza Hotel early yesterday, and did not return until late at night.
+Elliott and his new wife moved into the Plaza Hotel after the church wedding, but it would not be for long.
+On April 13, The New York Times reported, “To avoid callers and escape the penalty of the notoriety that their secret marriage has caused, Mr. and Mrs. Elliott F. Shepard left the Plaza Hotel early yesterday, and did not return until late at night.
 It is their intention to sail for Europe this week.”
 Margaret Louisa Shepard suggested they take an extended trip.
 “By the time the young couple return gossip about the affair will have blown over,” it was thought.

 The following day they took their carriage to the White Star Line pier and boarded the Germanic.
 The New York Times reported that they “went at once to their staterooms, where they remained until the steamer left her berth.
 No one could be found who possessed any knowledge of their destination abroad.”